glnster/hex2rgb/README.md

 hex2rgb
 =======

-Converts hex color to rgb.
-Calculates corresponding yiq foreground (either black or white).
+Converts hex color to rgb and calculates corresponding yiq foreground (either black or white).

 ## Example

 For a dark hex color, hex2rgb will give you the rgb equivalent.
-It will also calculate an appropriate constrasting foreground and return either 'black' or 'white'.
+It will also calculate and return an appropriate constrasting foreground (either 'black' or 'white').

-Here's hex2rgb in action in one of my prototype projects.
+Here's hex2rgb in action.
 Note the black or white text color (foreground) based on the background color.

 ![example.png](example.png)